shaohuashuizhongyue/shaohuashuizhongyue.github.io/index.md

 </style>

 <div class="justify-text">
     Welcome to my academic homepage!
-I am a grade three undergrad majoring in EE at Fuzhou University and Maynooth University (Combined Degrees).
-At present, I am working as a research assistant at the Institute of Electrical Power Systems and Equipment, under the supervision of Prof.Jiang Hao and Dr.Yin Cunyi.
+I am a third-year undergraduate student pursuing a dual degree in Robotics and Intelligent Devices at Maynooth University and Fuzhou University.
+Currently, I hold the position of Research Assistant in the Financial Technology Laboratory.
+In this role, I have had the privilege of receiving meticulous guidance from Professor Yong Tang, who leads the Data Mining (DM) group within the National Social Science Foundation.
     <br><br>
-    I am currently seeking opportunities to pursue a Master's degree.
-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - onglinguge@gmail.com
+   I am actively preparing for and seeking opportunities to pursue a master's degree, with the aim of further advancing my academic journey.
+Should you have any interest in or inquiries regarding my academic background, research experience, or future plans, I cordially invite you to contact me via email at onglinguge@gmail.com.
+I would be profoundly grateful for the opportunity to engage in further dialogue with you, sharing insights into my educational experiences and professional aspirations.
 </div>

 ---